speratus/base64_random/readme.md

 of how to do that.

 ### Building from Source
-If you wihs to build `base64-random` directly from the source code, you can do that by following these steps:
+If you wish to build `base64-random` directly from the source code, you can do that by following these steps:

 1. Clone the repo from [GitHub](https://github.com/speratus/base64_random).
 2. Install dependencies.
 I *highly* recommend that you use [`pipenv`](https://pypi.org/project/pipenv/) for this purpose.